 East Nashville Beer Works

-East Nashville Beer Works, located in East Nashville, has a family-friendly beer garden and patio where you can enjoy smooth brews and play darts.
-Their food menu is fairly extensive, with a variety of appetizers, pizzas, salads, and desserts.
+East Nashville Beer Works features a family-friendly beer garden and patio where you can enjoy smooth brews and play darts.
+Their food menu is fairly extensive, with various appetizers, pizzas, salads, and desserts.

 Must-Try Brew: Miro Miel